CezarHirsescu/Git-Cheatsheet/README.md

 ```

 ### Why do we use branches
 Branches are really useful when you want to work on new features of a code base, or when you want to have different versions of your program.
-They are also curcial when working on a project with others.
+They are also crucial when working on a project with others.

 ### Basic use of a branch
 Lets see a basic use of a branch.